pascallaliberte/sharpen.page/index.md

 * **You've got an idea for a service or product** you could offer, to package your skills in a way to help more people;
 * You find yourself not sure if you're **packaging it right**;
 * When asking for feedback, **people suggest you stay more generic**, more universal;
-* When considering going specific and sharp, you curiously feel a sense of trepidation and **that's for you a sign that you're on the right track**;
+* When **considering going specific and sharp**, you curiously feel a sense of trepidation and that's for you a sign that you're on the right track;
 * You read a lot about tactics like filling up some lean canvases, or writing copy that converts, and **all those other tactics look suspicious to you**;
 * **You've heard about the Jobs-To-Be-Done Theory** and you'd like to connect with someone else who's into it;
 * You want your product or service page to be **standing out, not blending in**.
 You don't want it to be dull, you want it to be sharp!